BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Experiments and Discussion

 \subsubsection{Hyperparameter Analysis on the ML-VQGAN Loss}

 We conducted a detailed analysis for each dataset to further examine the effects of the multi-level hybrid loss function of ML-VQGAN under varying hyperparameter settings.
 The results, as depicted in Table \ref{hyp1} and Table \ref{hyp2}, reveal that the BS-LDM framework achieves optimal performance when the weight parameters $\lambda_{L1}$, $\lambda_{Qua}$, $\lambda_{Per}$, and $\lambda_{Adv}$ are set to 1, 1, 0.001, and 0.01, respectively.
+The removal of the \(\mathcal{L}_{Qua}\) results in a noticeable decline across all evaluation metrics.
+Even if the primary reconstruction loss is replaced with \(\mathcal{L}_{Per}\), the absence of the \(\mathcal{L}_{L1}\) leads to a significant reduction in pixel-level performance, though the impact on LPIPS is relatively minor.
+Moreover, when both the \(\mathcal{L}_{Per}\) and \(\mathcal{L}_{Adv}\) are omitted, the generated images exhibit a lack of texture detail.
+This deficiency is reflected in a consistent drop across all metrics, underscoring the importance of these components for achieving high-quality results.